-When the dialog box first comes up, the left pane is empty and you can just start typing to enter the word or string (called the “search string”) that you want to find.
-Use the return key to enter multiple search strings.
+When the dialog box first comes up, the left pane is empty, and you can just start typing to enter the word or string (called the “search item”) that you want to find.
+Use the return key to enter multiple search items.

-To add additional search strings later, click “New entry”.
-To edit an existing search string, click on the word and change it.
+To add additional search items later, click on “New entry …”.
+To edit an existing search item, click on it once.

-To remove search strings from the list, click the x symbol next to the word or select the whole line and click the delete symbol at the top of the dialog window.
-By holding down the Ctrl key (Windows) or cmd key (Mac), you can delete multiple search strings at once.
+To remove search items from the list, click the x symbol next to the word or select the whole line and click the delete symbol at the top of the dialog window.
+By holding down the Ctrl key (Windows) or ⌘ key (macOS), you can delete multiple search strings at once.

 Text search options

-You will find the options for the search procedure in the right pane of the Lexical Search window.
+You will find the options for the search procedure in the right pane of the Text Search window.